Montana Draw Odds & Application Guide

 Deadline Calendar

-Missing Montana’s March 15 deadline means losing an entire year of point accumulation.
-There are no extensions and no exceptions.
+Miss Montana’s March 15 deadline and you lose an entire year of point accumulation.
+No extensions.
+No exceptions.
 Mark every date below.

 | Event | Timing |